Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Family not only needs to consist of merely those whom we share blood, but also of those whom we'd give blood."
+> "Values are like fingerprints.
+Nobody's are the same, but you leave 'em all over everything you do."
-> — **Charles Dickens**
+> — **Elvis Presley**

 ---